Students interested in applying for Autumn 2021, please read the following

 If you have questions that are not answered in this section, you’re welcome to contact either the graduate program coordinator, Stephen Groening (firstname.lastname@example.org) or faculty in your field of interest (see academic profiles and contact information).
 We are here to help you.
 Such contact will not affect the application procedure, since admissions are approved collectively by the department, which considers the written material included in your dossier.

 What is the weight of each item in my dossier?

 Each item helps us evaluate your suitability for the graduate program.
 We are especially concerned with your academic interests, writing skills, and previous experience.
-The Statement of Purpose, writing sample and recommendation letters should convey such concrete information and typically count more heavily than quantifiable scores.
+The Statement of Purpose, writing sample and recommendation letters should convey such concrete information.

 What does it mean if I’m not admitted or am not offered financial support?